-Longeing is from the Latin word longa meaning "lengthen".
-It is often pronounced as lunging which is incorrect.

-Longeing is an exercise that helps a horse stretch out and expend initial excess energy ,"freshness", before riding or working with the horse.
-Longeing a horse aids in assessing a horse's attitude of the day.
-It is also training to respond to handler's body language and voice commands.
-Other reasons for longeing include examination for lameness, physical rehabilitation, and warming up exercise.
-Longeing should not be used to physically exhaust the horse.
-Splint boots, brushing boots, or leg wraps should be used on horses when they are longed to protect their legs during sudden turns.
+Longeing (from Latin longa meaning "to lengthen") is often spelled phonetically and informally as lungeing or lunging.
+Longeing is an exercise that helps a horse stretch out and expend initial excess energy ("freshness") before riding or working with the horse.
+Longeing a horse aids in training in response to handler body language and voice commands.
+Other reasons for longeing include examination for lameness and mild exercise.